- Helping Clients with Their Legal Challenges for over 30 Years

 A failure to comply with any of these registration requirements can result in criminal charges being pursued by the state attorney’s office.
 Charges can also be filed for failing report twice a year or quarterly, depending on what is required by FDLE.

-If you have been arrested and charged with Failure to Register as a Sex Offender or Predator, contact the Tampa criminal defense firm of Taracks & Associates.
-An experienced criminal attorney is available every day of the year, 24 hours a day to speak with you regarding your situation.
+If you have been arrested and charged with Failure to Register as a Sex Offender or Predator, contact the criminal defense firm of Taracks & Associates.
+An experienced Tampa sex offender lawyer is available every day of the year, 24 hours a day to speak with you regarding your situation.
 Allow us to use our extensive experience defending sex offense cases here in the Tampa Bay area to help protect your rights and defend your case.
-To learn more, please call us today for an evaluation of your case or fill out our complimentary case evaluation form.